-Nothing he ever did at the Film Unit was how the Film Unit had ever done it before.
-Hugh Macdonald
+Nothing Paul ever did at the Film Unit was how the Film Unit had ever done it before.
+Fellow National Film Unit director Hugh Macdonald

 This chronicle of the Christchurch Commonwealth Games marked one of the National Film Unit's most ambitious productions.
 Though a range of events (including famous runs by John Walker and Dick Tayler), are covered, the film often bypasses the pomp and glory approach; daring to talk to the injured and mentioning that most competitors lose.
 The closing ceremonies of the "friendly games" feature the athletes gathering to — as the official song's chorus put it — "join together".
 The directing team included Paul Maunder, Sam Pillsbury, and Arthur Everard.